-If staff receive a subject access request in any form, they must immediately forward it to the DPO on governance@donesc.org.
+If staff receive a subject access request in any form, they may contact the Trust DPO for advice via the DoNESC Helpdesk.

 9.2 Children and subject access requests

 Personal data about a child belongs to that child, and not the child's parents or carers.
 For a parent or carer to make a subject access request with respect to their child, the child must either be unable to understand their rights and the implications of a subject access request, or have given their consent.